progrock-libraries/kickstart/source/examples/hello-world.md

 For Visual C++ you can store common compiler options in the **CL** environment variable, and then they’re used automatically.

 For g++ there is as far as I know no such general options environment variable, though there are some more specific environment variables, e.g. `CPATH` for include folder paths.
-However, it's possible to configure the compiler via a ***specs* file**, which (undocumented) must have Unix line endings.
-You can generate a copy of the *specs* file currently in use, via option `-dumpspecs`.
+However, it's possible to configure the g++ compiler via a ***specs* file**, which (undocumented) must have Unix line endings.
+You can generate a copy of the *specs* file text currently in use, via option `-dumpspecs`.

 Still, though at one time I did force myself to generate a g++ *specs* file with every new installation of that compiler, I now prefer to just use a script wrapper (in Windows a batch file) and/or a command interpreter alias, or an explicitly used environment variable.